jorge2412/DataLake2/Data/Azure DocumentDB/Session 2 - Hands On (Draft)/Azure DocumentDB HOL.md

 In this hands-on lab, you will learn how to:

-- Create an Azure DocumentDB account, database and collections
+- Create an Azure DocumentDB account
-- Populate Azure Document DB collections with documents
+- Create DocumentDB collections and populate them with documents
-- Create and configure an Azure Search service and index
+- Create an Azure Search service and and use it to index DocumentDB data
 - Access Azure DocumentDB collections from your apps
-- Query Azure Search services connected to DocumentDB content
+- Query the Azure Search service connected to a DocumentDB database

 <a name="Prerequisites"></a>
 ### Prerequisites ###